Mario Parente: Outlaws

 On 29 April 1996, the Ontario Provincial Police (OPP) launched Project Charlie, a crackdown on the Outlaws and a warrant was issued for Parente's arrest.
 Parente was arrested at the clubhouse of the St. Catharines chapter of the Outlaws.
 He was charged with conspiracy to sell cocaine and uttering death threats.
 As part of Project Charlie, nine other members of the St. Catharines chapter were charged with various counts relating to narcotics, prostitution, and attempted murder.
 On 10 July 1996, Parente was attacked in the Hamilton-Wentworth Jail by an inmate just arrived from Montreal who assaulted him with a crude home-made knife fashioned out of a tooth brush.
 Parente was able to fight off his attacker, suffering superficial injuries to his eyes and throat.
 Following the outlaw biker code, Parente refused to testify against his attacker.
 Parente stated in 2009 about his refusal to testify against the man who tried o gouge out his eyes: "It's my-how do you do say?-my honour.
 My respect.
 I wouldn't be able to look in the mirror if on my account somebody was in jail.
 I wouldn't be able to look in the mirror and feel good about myself".
 The Crown offered to drop the charges relating to Project Charlie in exchange for him turning Crown's evidence, an offer he rejected.
 In 1997, the Project Charlie charges against Parente were dropped when the Crown decided there was little prospect of a conviction.
 Parente believes that he was only charged out of the hope he might turn Crown's evidence.

 In 1997, the hitman Kenneth Murdock was by hired by the Musitano brothers to kill four men, one of whom was Parente.
 As far as it can be established, Murdock never made an attempt against Parente.
 Parente rose up to become the national president of the Outlaws.
-An Outlaw-turned-police informer known to the media as "BK" owning to a court order described him: "Mario was a paranoid guy.
+An Outlaw-turned-police informer known to the media as "BK" owing to a court order described him: "Mario was a paranoid guy.
 Never used the phone.
 Never wrote anything down.
 Multimillionaire Mario was for Mario.
 Sold drugs by the kilo".
 The journalist Alex Caine described Stadnick, who had become the Hells Angels national president in 1988, as the better strategist as Stadnick saw establishing the Angels in Winnipeg as important to creating a national club while Parente was only focused on Ontario.
 The journalists Julian Sher and William Marsden wrote that Manitoba was crucial because it was "the axis of distribution for any drugs moving east and west in the country".
 Caine described Parente as the traditional biker leader, a working-class tough guy while calling Stadnick a modern biker leader who was more alike to a corporate CEO.